LordMelodias/Summer/README.md

 In Home Page Sign in option show until user login that.
 Without login the user cannot books the plans. when user booking the package we take user email as a session.
 ![image](https://github.com/LordMelodias/Summer/assets/105154639/d0790c72-ca93-40a2-8d1c-8cccaa62baea)
 # Plans page
+The plan can be managed by admin where admin can add edit and delete plan
 ![image](https://github.com/LordMelodias/Summer/assets/105154639/c51e6382-b853-4391-a7f9-59e88d4f070a)